Lissy93/awesome-privacy/README.md

 | Provider | Description |
 | --- | --- |
 **[DuckDuckGo](https://duckduckgo.com/)** | DuckDuckGo is a very user-friendly, fast and secure search engine.
 It's totally private, with no trackers, cookies or ads.
 It's also highly customisable, with dark-mode, many languages and features.
 They even have a [.onion](https://3g2upl4pq6kufc4m.onion) URL, for use with Tor and a [no Javascript version](https://duckduckgo.com/html/)
 **[Qwant](https://www.qwant.com/)** | French service that aggregates Bings results, with its own results.
-Quant doesn't plant any cookies, nor have any trackers or third-party advertising.
+Qwant doesn't plant any cookies, nor have any trackers or third-party advertising.
 It returns non-biased search results, with no promotions.
-Quant has a unique, but nice UI.
+Qwant has a unique, but nice UI.
 **[Startpage](https://www.startpage.com/)** | Dutch search engine that searches on google and shows the results (slightly rearranged).
 It has several configurations that improve privacy during use (it is not open source)

 #### Notable Mentions